I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Fill it in instantly

 Add records in plain language.
 Invite teammates to add their own.
-Validation and time rules apply automatically.
+Entry rules and date limits apply automatically.

 Here's the table I'd create: